-To fine tune the scale, you need assess your pet’s Body Condition Score.
-Vets typically use a Body Condition Score to evaluate your pet’s weight and set goals for moving forward.
-They are sometimes organize with 5 points and other times with 9 points.
+To fine-tune the scale, you need to assess your pet’s Body Condition Score.
+Vets typically use a Body Condition Score to evaluate your pets’ weight and set goals for moving forward.
+They are sometimes organized with 5 points and other times with 9 points.
 Below is a 9-point example from the VCA.

 2 Very Thin: Ribs and backbone and pelvic bones visible, but only minor loss of muscle mass.
 Severe waistline and tummy tuck.

 3 Thin: Ribs, pelvis, backbone easily palpated and somewhat visible.
 Severe waistline and tummy tuck.

 4 Underweight: Ribs, pelvis, backbone easily palpated but not as visible.
 Obvious waistline and tummy tuck.

 5 Ideal Weight: Ribs, pelvis and backbone palpable with a thin layer of fat covering.
 Waistline and tummy tuck obvious but not severe with more gradual curves.